rwieruch/favesound-redux/README.md

 ## Contribute

 Feel free to contribute to that project!
 I would love to see a GitHub issue where you want to work on!
-Moreover it is a perfect project to get started in open source,
+Moreover I will try to find the time to raise some issues myself where people can contribute.
+At the end it is a perfect project to get started in open source!

 ## Future